 Certificate Programs in Media and Journalism

 A certificate signifying a concentration of three or more courses in a related field of study is noted on a student’s transcript.
-A limited number of students (within and outside the school) are admitted to each program and guaranteed a seat in the three required courses.
+A limited number of students (within and outside the school) are admitted to each program.

 Certificate in Sports Communication